hybridmulticloud/resume-api-frontend/README.md

 4. CI/CD via GitHub Actions across frontend, backend, and monitoring
 5. Observability with CloudWatch alarms and canary testing

-It’s built to go further than the challenge—automated, monitored, and enterprise-ready.
 ---

 ## 🧠 Key Technologies